Bayt-al-Hikmah/ExpressJs/Workshop2/Workshop2.md

     console.log(`Server running at http://localhost:${port}`);
 });
 ```
+We can see that we using `app.use(cookieParser());` so we make Express can’t read that cookie back and verify tokens, and by setting { cookie: true } we tell `csurf` to store CSRF secrets in cookies.
 **`views/contact_csrf.ejs`**

 We add hidden input with the csrf token `` <input type="hidden" name="_csrf" value="<%= csrfToken %>">``